MattyCalimbas/react-goal-list/README.md

 ## Usage

-1. **Adding Tasks**: Enter a title and optional description for the task in the input field at the top of the page.
-Click the "Add Task" button to add the task to the list.
+1. **Adding Goals**: Enter a description for the goal in the input field at the top of the page.
+Click the "Add Goal" button to add the goal to the list.

-2. **Marking Tasks as Completed**: Click the checkbox next to a task to mark it as completed.
-Completed tasks will have a visual indicator.
+2. **Clicking Goals as Completed**: Click the goal to mark it as completed.
+Completed Goals disappear as a visual indicator.

-3. **Deleting Tasks**: To remove a task from the list, click the "Delete" button next to the task.

 ## CSS Modules